rmrking8d/SelfLearning-Projects/README.md

-# SelfLearning-Projects
+# SelfLearning-Projects-Python

 Coding projects!!

-These arre my first couple of projects while trying to learn python!!
+These are my first couple of projects while trying to learn python!!